-- According to the British Society of Periodontology, if a patient has a BPE score of 3 in a sextant then full periodontal charting must be done for that particular sextant.
+- According to the British Society of Periodontology and the updated periodontal classification, if a patient has a BPE score of 3 and this is the first time, then you should carry out initial therapy and then review them in 3 months.
+If the BPE of 3 persists, then a full periodontal assessment should be carried out.
 If there is a BPE score of 4 identified in a sextant then a full periodontal assessment must be done of the entire mouth.

 After recording the BPE, periodontal treatment for the patient can be tailored based on their needs.
 The following table summarises treatment pathways for each score.

 |1||Basic oral hygiene instruction (OHI) given to the patient|